TungBui1002/TymeXMobileApp/README.md

 o Unit Testing with JUnit and mockk.

 Features

-1. Display user list:
-  o Scroll down to load more data (pagination).
+1. Display user list: Scroll down to load more data (pagination).

-2. Save data to memory:
-  o SharedPreferences is used to display old data when offline.
+2. Save data to memory: SharedPreferences is used to display old data when offline.

-3. View user details:
-  o Show detailed information when clicking on a user in the list.
+3. View user details: Show detailed information when clicking on a user in the list.

-4. Unit Testing:
-  o Ensure code quality with JUnit and mockk.
+4. Unit Testing: Ensure code quality with JUnit and mockk.